nextcloud/deck/README.md

 ## Installation/Update

-This app is supposed to work on Nextcloud version 12 or later.
+This app is supposed to work on the two latest Nextcloud versions.

 ### Install latest release